 Leading the Next Generation

-“A really important part of my continued success, and my ability to feel like I deserve what I have, is by giving back to young people, helping them develop leadership skills and helping them understand that they deserve success as much as anyone else and helping them to make informed decisions about their lives.”
+“A really important part of my continued success is my giving back to young people, helping them develop leadership skills and helping them understand that they deserve success as much as anyone else."

 “I really think it all starts with developing our young people, and I think a lot of young Latinos lack strong leaders in their lives and they need support to really understand that they have the ability to succeed.
 It’s not about, ‘Who do we bring in to save people?’
 We need to save ourselves.
 We have the passion and the knowledge, and we have the ability to really do better.”